zzrough/gs-extensions-drop-down-terminal/README.md

     ["Projects"]    :   cd /home/bigbn/projects
     ["MyIP"]        :   curl -s http://whatismijnip.nl | cut -d " " -f 5

-There is two parts divided by colon.
+There is two parts divided by colon: right part is a command, left one is a JSON array.

-Right part is a command.
+It contains human readable name of launcher (maybe some new properties like icon, "open" mode and etc will appear in future).

-Left part is a JSON array.
-It contains human readable name of launcher (maybe in future some new properties like icon, "open" mode etc will appear)
+These items displayed as executable actions under special button at right corner.

-These items displayed as executable actions under special button at right corner Line started with # interpreted as comment and will be ignored by parser.
+Line started with # interpreted as comment and will be ignored by parser.

 ![Shortucts](https://raw.githubusercontent.com/bigbn/gs-extensions-drop-down-terminal/master/shortcuts.png)